CSUCI nursing students volunteering at multiple vaccination sites | NewsChannel 3-12

 CSUCI nursing students volunteering at multiple vaccination sites

-GOLETA, Calif. -- Nursing students at CSUCI are volunteering at vaccination sites up and down the coast.
-The vaccination rollout is even helping them log their hours so they can graduate.
+GOLETA, Calif. -- Nursing students at California State University Channel Islands are volunteering at vaccination sites up and down the coast.
+The vaccination rollout is even helping them.

-“So at the clinic they are checking people in, and they are doing the injections, and they are documenting as well,” said Jaime Lapeyre, who is the Program Director of the Nursing Program at CSUCI.
+“At the clinic they are checking people in, and they are doing the injections, and they are documenting as well,” said Jaime Lapeyre, Program Director of the Nursing Program at CSUCI.

 “It is a great opportunity to be a part of such a big movement,” said Pagel.
 “It is like the next step forward to getting back to some normalcy.”